reaskearth/api/README.md

 ## HindCyc Usage

-The HindCyc API endpoints are similar to DeepCyc:
+The HindCyc API endpoints are similar to DeepCyc.

+### PointEP

-1. `v1/hindcyc/pointep`: returns estimated TC surface windspeeds at a requested latitude, longitude point for all historical storms within a set of years.
+`v1/hindcyc/pointep` returns estimated TC surface windspeeds at a requested latitude, longitude point for all historical storms within a set of years.
 The windspeeds can be returned as either a terrain-corrected 3-second gust, or an "open water" or "open terrain" corrected 1-minute averaging period.
 For example:

 ```Python